-My research primarily investigates the metaphysical and epistemological issues that arise from modern physics.
-Physical theories are often formulated in highly abstract mathematical terms, which tend to obscure their conceptual implications.
-The tools of philosophy are particularly helpful for understanding what physical theories say about our world.
+My research primarily investigates the metaphysical and epistemological questions that arise from modern physics.
+Physical theories, often expressed in abstract mathematical terms, can obscure their conceptual implications.
+Philosophy offers essential tools to uncover what these theories reveal about the world.
 My current research spans four overlapping areas: (1) laws of nature, (2) time’s arrow, (3) philosophy of quantum mechanics, and (4) probability and decision theory.
-My long-term goal is to develop a comprehensive philosophy of science that brings these areas together in new ways.
-In addition to those interests, I am pursuing research in philosophy of mind and Chinese philosophy.
+My goal is to develop a unifying philosophy of science that integrates these domains in new ways.
+I also pursue research in philosophy of mind and Chinese philosophy.

-I have been developing a new account of laws of nature that vindicates the conviction that laws govern our world while remaining flexible enough to accommodate the variety of kinds of laws entertained in physics.
-In “Governing without a Fundamental Direction of Time: Minimal Primitivism about Laws of Nature” (Rethinking the Concept of Law of Nature, Springer 2022), Sheldon Goldstein and I propose this new account, called minimal primitivism (MinP), according to which laws of nature govern the world by constraining its physical possibilities.
+I am developing a new account of the laws of nature that preserves their role as governing principles while accommodating the variety of laws found in physics.
+In “Governing without a Fundamental Direction of Time: Minimal Primitivism about Laws of Nature” (Rethinking the Concept of Law of Nature, Springer 2022), Sheldon Goldstein and I propose minimal primitivism (MinP), according to which laws of nature govern by constraining physical possibilities.
 This view does not presume a fundamental direction of time or impose metaphysical restrictions on the forms of laws.
 In particular, it does not require fundamental laws to be dynamical laws.
 In "Algorithmic Randomness and Probabilistic Laws," Jeffrey A. Barrett and I develop a constraining notion of probabilistic laws.

-In “Fundamental Nomic Vagueness” (The Philosophical Review, 2022), I introduce and characterize a new kind of vagueness—vagueness in the fundamental laws of nature.
+My paper “Fundamental Nomic Vagueness” (The Philosophical Review, 2022) introduces and characterizes a new kind of vagueness—vagueness in the fundamental laws of nature.
 I suggest that it may be regarded as vagueness in the world.
-I turn to the Past Hypothesis, the low-entropy initial condition of the universe, as a case study.
-The paper was selected by The Philosopher's Annual as "one of the ten best articles in philosophy from 2022."
-A popular version of this article was published in the British science magazine New Scientist, and featured as the cover story in the magazine’s September 5th, 2020 issue.
+I use the Past Hypothesis, the low-entropy initial condition of the universe, as a case study.
+The paper was selected by The Philosopher's Annual as one of the ten best articles in philosophy from 2022.
+A popular version appeared as a cover story of cover story of New Scientist (Sept 5, 2020).

-I am also working on two new paper about laws.
-In “The Simplicity of Physical Laws,” I propose that both Humeans and non-Humeans should accept that simplicity is a fundamental epistemic guide for discovering and evaluating candidate physical laws.
-This principle of simplicity clarifies and solves several problems of nomic realism and simplicity.
-In “Strong Determinism” (Philosophers' Imprint, forthcoming) I investigate the possibility that the fundamental laws of physics uniquely determine the entire history of the universe, down to its exact initial condition.
-This notion of ‘strong determinim’ has implications for philosophical debates about explanation, causation, prediction, fundamental properties, free will, and modality.
-I also formulate an example of a realistic, simple, and strongly deterministic physical theory–the Everettian Wentaculus.
-A shorter essay on strong determinism, focusing on the Hartle-Hawking proposal, was published in Nature.
-It was the subject of an article in Scientific American.
+In “The Simplicity of Physical Laws” (Noûs, 2025), I argue that simplicity is a key epistemic principle for evaluating physical laws, offering solutions to problems in nomic realism.
+In “Strong Determinism” (Philosophers' Imprint, 2024) I explore how fundamental physical laws might uniquely determine the entire history of the universe, down to its exact initial condition.
+This idea of strong determinism impacts debates on explanation, causation, prediction, fundamental properties, free will, and modality.
+I also introduce the Everettian Wentaculus, a realistic and strongly deterministic physical theory.
+A shorter essay on strong determinism, focusing on the Hartle-Hawking proposal of the no-boundary wave function, was published in Nature and featured in Scientific American.

-In my book, Laws of Physics(Cambridge University Press, 2024), I bring these new ideas together.
+In my book, Laws of Physics(Cambridge University Press, 2024), I bring these ideas together.

 Life on the Edge